Litter vs. Bedding: What’s Best for Your Small Pet?

 So, why carefresh?
 The pitfalls, and potential negative health effects of other beddings have been discussed, so that leads to using the bedding that is best for your guinea pigs.

 First, let’s look at some issues with the leading competitor’s paper-based bedding.
-One thing a lot of people may not consider is, again my personal experience shows, that carefresh does not easily adhere to any “treats” such as lettuce or other vegetables, thus the guinea pig won’t inject the bedding with the “treat”.
+One thing a lot of people may not consider is, again my personal experience shows, that carefresh does not easily adhere to any “treats” such as lettuce or other vegetables, thus the guinea pig won’t ingest the bedding with the “treat”.
 The absorbency of carefresh, and the slightly thicker size than competitors, I believe, allows for the carefresh to be “heavier” than the “treat” and thus falls off of it.
 The leading brand tends to often stick to the treats and results in the guinea pig sometimes ingesting the bedding.
 And while the bedding may be non-toxic, it can still expand in the pig's stomach which likely will lead to potentially serious gastrointestinal issues.

 The leading brand is much thinner, and you can even get many pieces to “peel” and unravel into a thin strip of paper- easily attachable to wet veggies and thus easier to be ingested.